 If you suffer from uncontrolled sweating in more than one area of your body, you have secondary hyperhidrosis, which is less common.
-When you schedule a consultation with your NYC dermatologist, bring in a list of symptoms and your history with excessive sweating.
+When you schedule a consultation with your NYC dermatologist, bring in a list of symptoms and your history of excessive sweating.

 Excessive Sweating Isn’t Your Fault

 Hyperhidrosis is often the result of something else.
 Part of your treatment for excessive sweating is addressing the underlying condition.
-Sometimes, though, unusual sweating has no connecting cause, so your Manhattan dermatologist may perform diagnostic tests — blood, urine or sweat tests — to determine the cause.
+Sometimes, though, unusual sweating has no connecting cause, so your Manhattan dermatologist may perform diagnostic tests — blood, urine, or sweat tests — to determine the cause.
 Common causes include: